olewsaa/Yacht-computer/README.md

 2. MCP3008 is a 10 bit Analog to Digital Converter (ADC).
 Has many uses like voltage and current.
 3. ADS1115 is a 16 bit ADC, a high precision ADC for usage where more than 10 bit is needed.
 4. DS18B20 is a one wire temperature device, a nice device for monitoring temperatures.
-5. ESP 8622 is the IoToB chip/board of choice.
+5. ESP-8622 is the IoToB chip/board of choice.
 Small, simple, almost costless.
-6. ESP 32 is one step up, far more connections and still small and very cost effective.
+6. ESP-32 is one step up, far more connections and still small and very cost effective.